- Stress and guilt about taking time off work can prevent you from reaping the mental health benefits of vacation days.

 You stare at your computer screen.
 Your cursor blinks about 10 times before you move the drafted email to trash.
 You sigh in defeat and get to work.

 Can you relate?
 Have you ever wanted to take a day off—and been one click away from doing just that—but failed to follow through?
 If the answer is yes, you’re probably familiar with the guilt and stress that many people experience when they take a day off of work.
 This guilt and stress are crippling.
 In fact, they defeat the purpose of taking a day off, as the day gets tainted by the stress that you feel about not being at work—and what was meant to be a vacation day or a mental health day is anything but relaxing.
 So, you decide not to take the day off after all.

 While we might joke on occasion about winning the lottery and never returning to our jobs, we’ve accepted work as a normal part of life.
 We forget, though, that going to work isn’t just normal—it’s essential to surviving.

-“I think the stress that many of us experience when we take a day off of work is easiest to understand when we first recognize that stress is a survival mechanism,” explains Emily Simonian, a Licensed and Marriage Family Therapist at Thriveworks in Washington, DC.
+“I think the stress that many of us experience when we take a day off of work is easiest to understand when we first recognize that stress is a survival mechanism,” explains Emily Simonian, a Licensed and Marriage Family Therapist and Head of Learning at Thriveworks.
 She goes on to say that many of us “existentially feel that going to work every day ultimately equates to survival, mentally and physically.
 So, if we have to miss a day or a few days of work, even for something wonderful like a vacation, we instinctively experience stress or just underneath it, fear.”